Atrix256/RandomCode/WebGLPBR/Readme.txt

 ! upload what you have so far to demofox.org?

+? add an emissive texture? or get rid of emissive display maybe?

 * after IBL, get rid of ambient light? or have a mode to turn off IBL and use ambient in that case?

 * bezier rectangle later? (ray marched)